Daniel S. Bandari, M.D., M.S.

 Clinical Assistant Professor of Neurology

-Dr. Bandari is the Medical Director and the Founder of the Multiple Sclerosis Center of California & Research Group located at the Hoag Neurosciences Institute in Orange County, California.
+Dr. Bandari is the Medical Director and the Founder of the Multiple Sclerosis Center of California Clinic, Research Group and Infusion Center located in Laguna Hills, California in Orange County.
 He is a Clinical Assistant Professor of Neurology and Neuro-immunology and the previous director of the MS Center at the University of Southern California, Keck School of Medicine.
 Dr. Bandari has been recognized as one of the top neurologist in the nation specialized in multiple sclerosis.
 He is a lecturer and educator at the local, national and international level in diagnosis, pathophysiology, and advancements in treatments and clinical research in multiple sclerosis (MS).
 Dr. Bandari completed his residency in Neurology at Kaiser Permanente Medical Center in Los Angeles, California where he was also the chief resident and the recipient of the prestigious “Leo Munoz Outstanding Neurology Resident Award”.
 He completed his fellowship training in neuro-immunology and multiple sclerosis at the University of Southern California (USC) in Los Angeles via the fellowship award from Harvard University Medical School and Brigham & Women’s Hospital before joining the faculty of USC in 2004.
 During his tenure at USC he held positions of the Associate Director and the Director of the MS clinic between 2006-2008.
-In fall of 2008, Dr. Bandari established Multiple Sclerosis Center of California and Research Group in Newport Beach, California in order to better serve the medical needs of the MS community and to provide innovative and cutting edge research in Multiple Sclerosis locally and nationally.
+In fall of 2008, Dr. Bandari established Multiple Sclerosis Center of California and Research Group in order to better serve the medical needs of the MS community and to provide innovative and cutting edge research in Multiple Sclerosis locally and nationally.

 My primary goal of establishing MS Center of California has been to provide care and state of the art medical evaluation, consultation, and continuous neurological care for patients with Multiple Sclerosis.
 I believe the most important goal in providing care for MS patients is the scientific and comprehensive evaluation and providing new and effective individualized treatments and therefore improving the quality of life of the patients and ultimately finding cure for the people with MS.